Xfan1025/SDCND-Behavioral-Cloning/README.md

-#### Futher improvement of the model and more data collection are ongoing.
+#### Futher improvement of the model and more data processing are ongoing.